Breast Cancer Screening

 Our Approach

-We, at ROC Private Clinic, encourage all women to be aware of breast cancer screening and regularly examine their breasts for lumps.
+We, at ROC Clinic, encourage all women to be aware of breast cancer screening and regularly examine their breasts for lumps.

 We offer all women screening mammograms from the age of 40, every 12-18 months.
 We may start breast screening earlier than age 40 and in such cases we may recommend a breast ultrasound or a breast MRI too.